ccouch281/LibreSkies/COPILOT_INSTRUCTIONS.md

 This file is the authoritative guidance for in-repository Copilot usage and contributor style.
 Update it by pull request if you want to evolve the rules.

+Contributor style policy

+- New files: When creating a brand-new file, contributors may use their preferred coding style and formatting.
+This repository tolerates multiple personal styles for new files so long as code is readable and follows the project's high-level expectations (clear names, small functions, performance-conscious design).

+- Editing existing files: When modifying an existing file, always follow that file's current style and formatting.
+Do not reformat or rename symbols to match your personal style in the same commit unless the change is part of a focused, separate style/format PR that clearly documents the scope and is approved by reviewers.

+- Copilot behavior: If Copilot suggests code that reflects your personal style while you are editing someone else's file, edit the suggestion to match the file's style before accepting.
+For new files you create, you may accept suggestions that match your personal preferences.

 User-specific preferences and working on other people's files

 - Personal preferences: You may keep a local, personal editorconfig named `.editorconfig.user` in your working copy to store your personal formatting preferences (for example, a 40-character line limit).
 This file is intentionally ignored by the repository and should not be committed.